Oyster Bay (hamlet), New York: History

 In the 1880s, the Long Island Rail Road (LIRR) extended rail service from Locust Valley as a means to establish a connection between New York and Boston, via steamboat on Long Island Sound.
 On June 21, 1889, the first LIRR train arrived in Oyster Bay.
 In the following year, service commenced with the train coaches being loaded onto a ferry for a connection to the New Haven Railroad at Norwalk, CT.
 Service lasted less than a year.

 Around the time railroad service was introduced, Theodore Roosevelt, the future 26th President of the United States, chose to make his home at Sagamore Hill, in present-day Cove Neck, a neighboring incorporated village (Cove Neck was not incorporated until 1927).
 Sagamore Hill was completed in 1886.
 This is where Roosevelt lived until his death in 1919.
 His wife Edith Roosevelt continued to occupy the house until her death, nearly three decades later, in September 1948.
 On July 25, 1962, Congress established the Sagamore Hill National Historic Site to preserve the house.

 Efforts to honor Theodore Roosevelt in Oyster Bay have greatly improved the hamlet.
 These include design of the Theodore Roosevelt Memorial Park.
 Other Roosevelt-related landmarks have been restored including Snouder's Drug Store – location of the first telegraph in Oyster Bay, Moore's Building – today the Wild Honey restaurant, and proposals to restore the Oyster Bay Long Island Rail Road Station – home station of TR and the Octagon Hotel – built in 1851 and once home to offices of Governor Roosevelt.
 A local non-profit, the Oyster Bay Main Street Association, developed an audio tour of these historic sites and many others called the Oyster Bay History Walk.

 The oysters that give the bay its name are now the only source of traditionally farmed oysters from Long Island, providing up to 90% of all the oysters harvested in New York State.

 When Hurricane Sandy hit Oyster Bay in 2012, West Shore Road was demolished.
-Due to the damages, commuters between Bayville and Oyster Bay had to take a detour through Mill Neck, on-and-off for 4 years.
+Due to the damages, commuters between Bayville and Oyster Bay had to take a detour through Mill Neck, on-and-off for four years, while the road was rebuilt.